iOS How to Connect to Corellium

 A) Quick Connect (no VPN)

-2) Copy the Quick Connect SSH command shown by Corellium and paste it in your terminal.
+0) Add you ssh key in /admin/projects (recommended).
+1) Open the device page → Connect 2) Copy the Quick Connect SSH command shown by Corellium and paste it in your terminal.
+3) Enter the password or use your key (recommended).

-B) VPN β direct SSH
+B) VPN → direct SSH

-1) Device page β CONNECT β VPN β download .ovpn and connect with any VPN client that supports TAP mode.
+0) Add you ssh key in /admin/projects (recommended).
+1) Device page → CONNECTVPN → download .ovpn and connect with any VPN client that supports TAP mode.
 (Check https://support.corellium.com/features/connect/vpn if you have issues.)
+2) SSH to the VM’s 10.11.x.x address:

 ssh root@10.11.1.1